NASA telescope to probe long-standing solar mystery

 "Every time we look at the sun in more detail, it opens up a new window for us," said Jeffrey Newmark, IRIS program scientist at NASA headquarters in Washington, D.C.

-The rocket is released from the belly of the plane at an altitude of about 39,000 feet so it can ignite and carry the telescope into orbit.
+The rocket is released from the belly of the plane at an altitude of about 39,000 feet (11,900 meters) so it can ignite and carry the telescope into orbit.